Artists-In-Residency/air-frontend/README.md

 3. A description of the project:

-AIR SUPPLY is a project intended to create a resource for artists—artistsof any level and practictioners of any medium—with a living resource for locating information regarding artist residencies (where, when, deadlines, contact information, how to apply, etc), as well as funding opportunities.
-The goal is to faciliate the pursuit and creation of art and help those interested in obtaining a residency find the information they need.
+AIR SUPPLY is a project intended to create a resource for artists—artists of any level and practitioners of any medium—with a living resource for locating information regarding artist residencies (where, when, deadlines, contact information, how to apply, etc), as well as funding opportunities.
+The goal is to facilitate the pursuit and creation of art and help those interested in obtaining a residency find the information they need.

 4. The overall problem domain and how the project solves those problems: